 Note that the dangling scalar diagram appears because we copy twice and the vertices are connected.
 We simply ignore this non-zero scalar. □

-Here, the marked spiders on the left-hand side are internal connected spiders with a 0 or π phase.
+Here, the marked spiders on the left-hand side are internal connected spiders with a or phase.
 On the right-hand side, these spiders are removed, at the cost of complementing their neighbourhood in the manner described by the pivot rule, and introducing some phases (again, the complementation happens because fully connected bipartite connectivity is introduced, and parallel edges are then removed using Lemma 5.1.5).

 These simplification lemmas allow us to remove many of the spiders in a Clifford diagram.
 In fact, so many that the resulting types of diagrams deserve to be called normal forms for Clifford diagrams.
 In this section we will see two types of normal forms.
 The first is what you get if you just keep applying the local complementation and pivoting simplifications.
 The second requires an additional type of pivot operation that removes the final internal spiders.